-The long and deep way

-This approach to learning dialectical thinking is time-intensive.
+The long and deep way: This approach to learning dialectical thinking is time-intensive.
 I call it the Case Study Method when working with an individual mentee, and the Case Study Cohort Method when working with a group of students.

-We have seen that deep-thinking dialog is accurately modeled by engaging in cognitive interviews in which it is the task of the interviewer to lead an interviewee to the limits of the interviewee's present ability to think.
+We have seen that deep-thinking dialog is accurately modeled by engaging in cognitive interviews in which it is the task of the interviewer to lead an interviewee to the limits of his/her present ability to think.

 Individuals can be encouraged to learn semi-structured cognitive interviewing that provides them with opportunities to acquire dialectical thought forms by way of listening to others in interviews.

-This involves recording and transcribing, and then systematically evaluating how an interlocutor has been thinking during a 1-hour interview conducted by a DTF expert.

-The professional way to do such an interview is to use the Three Houses or a divide-andconquer strategy in order to generate depth rather than breadth of thinking.
+This involves recording and transcribing, and then systematically evaluating, how an interlocutor has been thinking during a 1-hr interview conducted by a DTF expert.
+The professional way to do such an interview is to use the Three Houses or a divide-and-conquer strategy in order to generate depth rather than breadth of thinking.

 Through interviewing and scoring practice, the learner will rapidly improve his or her own command of using dialectical thought forms in all communications previously based on purely logical thinking (Fig. 10).

-Case Study Cohort Method:

-In a virtual or actual workshop setting, this "royal road" approach is even more effective since an entire cohort is set to work on the critical evaluation of one of its members' interviews.

-In this way, an entire group, together with the instructor or by itself, thinks together about how to correctly evaluate the present phase of a client's dialectical thinking in terms of his or her use of thought forms, thereby reinforcing cohort members' insights into what is a correct or incorrect evaluation of text fragments ("bits") selected from an interview.

-Over time, the critical listening experience turns into an increasing facility to use dialectical thought forms oneself in all of one's communications.
+Case Study Cohort Method: In a virtual class room or physical workshop setting, this "royal road" approach is even more effective since an entire cohort is set to work on the critical evaluation of one of its members' interviews.
+In this way, an entire group, together with the instructor or by itself, thinks together about how to correctly evaluate the present phase of a client's dialectical thinking in terms of his or her use of thought forms, thereby reinforcing cohort members' insights into what is a correct or incorrect evaluation of text fragments selected from an interview.
+Over time, the critical listening experience made turns into an increasing facility to use dialectical thought forms oneself in all of one's communications.

-When the long and deep way is taken, the time required for mentoring based on conducting a complete cognitive case study is at least 12 x 1-hour mentoring sessions: 2 for teaching interviewing in terms of DTF, and 10 for supervising the evaluation of a transcribed interview and for preparing written feedback to the interviewee.
+When the long and deep way is taken, the time required for mentoring based on conducting a complete cognitive case study is at least 12 1-hr mentoring sessions, 2 for teaching interviewing in terms of DTF, and 10 for supervising the evaluation of a transcribed interview and for preparing written feedback to the interviewee.
 Making two additional case studies, as required for DTF certification, will require 12 additional 1-hr mentoring sessions.
-A total of 36 hours [2+10=12, x3]

-The short and shallow way

-Where time or money are not available for following the royal road to dialectical thinking just described, the best compromise is to proceed by way of a succession of 2-day workshops following each other a month or two months apart.
+The short and shallow way: where time or money are not available for following the royal road to dialectical thinking just described, the best compromise is to proceed by way of a succession of 2-day workshops following each other a month or two months apart.
 All workshops are team workshops focused on increasing collaborative intelligence, and are thus steeped in pragmatic subject matter.
 (Collaborative intelligence in the sense of humans working with robots is now on the horizon but won't fare too well before humans have got their act together ...).

 While the first workshop is introductory, subsequent workshops are "advanced" in that group or team members already have access to a memory bank about DTF.
-In addition, the group's choosing of practical problems enhances the motivation to absorb dialectical thinking by way of listening to how team members think and what are the absences in their thinking that hinder the group/team from succeeding in effective collaboration (in addition to team members' Stance in the sense of Fig. 9).
+In addition, the group's choosing of practical problems enhances the motivation to absorb dialectical thinking by way of listening to how team members think and what are the absences in their thinking that hinder the group or team to succeed in effective collaboration (in addition to team members' Stance in the sense of Fig. 9).